Are you wondering What the Woollybear Predicted the Winter Forecast to be at the 2023 Woollybear Festival which was held October 8th?

 Thirteen towns and cities around northern Ohio expressed interest in hosting the ever-growing family-oriented event.

 Goddard and a committee of the original founders finally settled on the pretty resort city of Vermilion, only nine miles north of where the festival was born in Birmingham.
-And the rest is history…
+And the rest as they say is history…

 Discover Vermilion, Ohio

-If the excitement of the Woollybear Festival isn’t enough then while you’re in Vermilion be sure to stroll around town and visit it’s quaint shops and stores offering everything from home-made chocolates to candles.
-There’s even an old fashioned soda fountain in downtown Vermilion.
+If the excitement of the Woollybear Festival isn’t enough then while you’re in Vermilion be sure to stroll around town and visit its quaint shops and stores offering everything from homemade chocolates to candles.
+There’s even an old-fashioned soda fountain in downtown Vermilion.
 Another unique feature of Vermilion is “The Lagoons” a prestigious residential area across the river from downtown.
-To get a water-level view of the town and the lagoons The Mystic Belle, a tiny stearnwheeler cruise boat, will be operating during the Woollybear Festival taking visitors on rides up and down the Vermilion River.
+To get a water-level view of the town and the lagoons The Mystic Belle, a tiny sternwheeler cruise boat, will be operating during the Woollybear Festival taking visitors on rides up and down the Vermilion River.